The seven household bills going up this April — and the only one going down

 Council tax, road tax, broadband costs and even stamps will all jump in price from April 1

-Families in England are about to be hit by a raft of price increases on household essential bills as firms roll out their annual April 1 price increases.
+Families in England are about to be hit by a raft of price increases on bills for household essentials as firms roll out their annual 1 April price increases.

 Council Tax up £106 on average